-After a second round in London, Hans Wejnefalk Larsson is now back on Stockholm, as Head Sommelier at newly opened Restaurant Arnold’s.
+After a second round in London, Hans Wejnefalk Larsson is now back in Stockholm, as Head Sommelier at newly opened Restaurant Arnold’s.
 Star Wine List sat down with him to get all the details.

-Hans Wejnefalk Larsson moved back to Stockholm in February, after a year as Head Sommelier at Hide Above in London.
+Hans Wejnefalk Larsson moved back in February, after a year as Head Sommelier at Hide Above in London.
 The last few years he’s also been busy as Head Sommelier at Michelin two-star restaurant Oaxen in Stockholm, and Assistant Restaurant Manager at Sager & Wild in London.
 Outside of work he’s also been preparing for his upcoming Master Sommelier exam in October.

 ”I just felt that it was time to come back home, I had taken it as far as I could at Hide Above.
 It’s really a fabulous restaurant with a great wine program, but at the same time I felt that it was quite traditional and conservative, and I needed to find a new direction,” Hans says.

-It was this February Hans got in touch with the people at Arnold’s, and after a very quick process he started his new job as Head Sommelier in March.
+In February Hans got in touch with the people at Arnold’s, and after a very quick process he started his new job as Head Sommelier in March.

 ”We want to be France meets Hollywood.
 A really nice, relaxed place with great food and a lot of locals.
 Like something out of the movie Wolf of Wall Street, haha.
 And when it comes to wine we of course want to present a genuine and strong list, but with focus on USA and with a mix of classic producers and more modern ones. ”

 ”Right now, I’m stacking up bottles in the cellar and building the wine list.
 The goal is to have at least one thousand references before the end of the year, and then just continue building.
 We have a lot of space in the cellar and I want to fill it up as much as possible.”

 ”A lot of wine lists tend to lack focus and direction